anton-k/mig/docs/src/02-request-anatomy.md

 # Anatomy of the request

-For the next example we are going to try all sorts of inputs and outputs which are possible for the handler.
+For the next example we are going to try all sorts of inputs which are possible for the handler.

 ## Useful presets for servers